UoB-COMSM0166/2025-group-4/README.md

 </p>

 To better understand what features we should prioritize, we created user stories.

--As a game designer, I aim to set the pacing and difficulty of levels in such a way that the game continues to be both challenging and captivating for players.
+- As a game designer, I aim to set the pacing and difficulty of levels in such a way that the game continues to be both challenging and captivating for players.

--As a game developer, I want the game’s physics engine to operate effectively, so that 007’s jumps and evasive maneuvers accurately reflect player input.
+- As a game developer, I want the game’s physics engine to operate effectively, so that 007’s jumps and evasive maneuvers accurately reflect player input.

--As a casual player, I want the game to have an auto-save feature, allowing me to continue playing without losing my progress.
+- As a casual player, I want the game to have an auto-save feature, allowing me to continue playing without losing my progress.

--As a hardcore player, I would like the game to feature high-difficulty hidden levels or rewards for completing it without taking damage to challenge myself.
+- As a hardcore player, I would like the game to feature high-difficulty hidden levels or rewards for completing it without taking damage to challenge myself.

--As a story-driven player, I want the game to offer rich storytelling through text or visuals so that I can fully immerse myself in 007’s journey.
+- As a story-driven player, I want the game to offer rich storytelling through text or visuals so that I can fully immerse myself in 007’s journey.

--As a completionist, my goal is to unlock all hidden items and puzzle pieces to reach 100% game completion.
+- As a completionist, my goal is to unlock all hidden items and puzzle pieces to reach 100% game completion.

--As a commuter, I desire a game with short, captivating levels that can be played offline for convenient on-the-go play.
+- As a commuter, I desire a game with short, captivating levels that can be played offline for convenient on-the-go play.

--As a player seeking variety, I desire the inclusion of diverse biomes and environments in the game that would influence gameplay mechanics and introduce additional strategic elements and excitement.
+- As a player seeking variety, I desire the inclusion of diverse biomes and environments in the game that would influence gameplay mechanics and introduce additional strategic elements and excitement.

--As a technology enthusiast, I desire the game to include contemporary physics-based interactions like the dynamic gravity system for the development of novel and creative gameplay.
+- As a technology enthusiast, I desire the game to include contemporary physics-based interactions like the dynamic gravity system for the development of novel and creative gameplay.

 Our team designed several posters featuring characters to represent these user stories, ensuring personalization and keeping them in mind.

 ---